 How to Become a Carroll College Club

-First of all your idea for a club must meet the following criteria:
+Your idea for a club must meet the following criteria:

-- The clubs purpose reflects the Mission Statement of Carroll College
+- The club’s purpose reflects the Mission Statement of Carroll College

-- The club is not self serving but instead aims to serve others.
+- The club is not self-serving but instead aims to serve others.

 - Club funds are used to benefit those within but also outside the club itself.